hubotio/hubot/docs/index.md

 command for convenience, to handle installing npm dependencies, loading scripts, and then launching your hubot.

-Hubot needs Redis to persist data, so before you can start hubot on your own computer, you should have Redis installed on your localhost.
-If just want to test Hubot without Redis, then you can remove `hubot-redis-brain` from `external-scripts.json`.
+Note: Hubot can use Redis to persist data, so before you can start hubot on your own computer, if you want to persist data, then you should have Redis running on your machine accessible via `localhost`.
+Then, ensure that `hubot-redis-brain` is listed in `external-scripts.json` as an `Array` of module names (e.g. `['hubot-redis-brain']`) or an `object` where the key is the name of the module (e.g. `{'hubot-redis-brain': 'some arbitrary value'}`) where the value of the property in the object is passed to the module function as the second argument.
+The first argument being the hubot Robot instance.

     % bin/hubot
     Hubot>

 This starts hubot using the [shell adapter](./adapters/shell.md), which is mostly useful for development.
-Make note of the name in the `hubot>` prompt;
-this is the name your hubot will respond to with commands.
-If the prompt reads `myhubot>` then your commands must start with `myhubot <command>`
+Make note of the name in the `hubot>` prompt; this is the name your hubot will respond to with commands.
+If the prompt reads `myhubot>` then your commands must start with `myhubot <command>`.

 For example, to list available commands: